-- 4.4 This award does not cover employees of employers covered by the Manufacturing and Associated Industries and Occupations Award 2016. - 4.4 This award covers any employer which supplies labour on an on-hire basis in the industry set out in clauses 4.1 and 4.2 in respect of on-hire employees in classifications covered by this award, and those on-hire employees, while engaged in the performance of work for a business in that industry.
-This subclause operates subject to the exclusions from coverage in this award. - 4.5 This award covers employers which provide group training services for apprentices and/or trainees engaged in the industry and/or parts of industry set out at clauses 4.1 and 4.2 and those apprentices and/or trainees engaged by a group training service hosted by a company to perform work at a location where the activities described herein are being performed.
-This subclause operates subject to the exclusions from coverage in this award. - 4.6 The award does not cover: - (a) employees of employers covered by the Manufacturing and Associated Industries and Occupations Award 2016; - (b) an employer to whom another modern industry or occupation award applies in respect of an employee to whom that other award applies, or to such an employee; or - (c) employees excluded from award coverage by the Fair Work Act 2009 (Cth) the Act; - (d) employees who are covered by a modern enterprise award or an enterprise instrument (within the meaning of the Fair Work (Transitional Provisions and Consequential Amendments) Act 2009 (Cth)), or employers in relation to those employees; or - (e) employees who are covered by a State reference public sector modern award or a State reference public sector transitional award (within the meaning of the Fair Work (Transitional Provisions and Consequential Amendments) Act 2009 (Cth)), or employers in relation to those employees. - Where an employer is covered by more than one award, an employee of that employer is covered by the award classification which is most appropriate to the work performed by the employee and to the environment in which the employee normally performs the work.
+- 4.5 This award covers employers which provide group training services for apprentices and/or trainees engaged in the industry and/or parts of industry set out at clauses 4.1 and 4.2 and those apprentices and/or trainees engaged by a group training service hosted by a company to perform work at a location where the activities described herein are being performed.
+This subclause operates subject to the exclusions from coverage in this award. - 4.6 The award does not cover: - (a) employees of employers covered by the Manufacturing and Associated Industries and Occupations Award 20XX; - (b) an employer to whom another modern industry or occupation award applies in respect of an employee to whom that other award applies, or to such an employee; or - (c) employees excluded from award coverage by the Act; - (d) employees who are covered by a modern enterprise award or an enterprise instrument (within the meaning of the Fair Work (Transitional Provisions and Consequential Amendments) Act 2009 (Cth)), or employers in relation to those employees; or - (e) employees who are covered by a State reference public sector modern award or a State reference public sector transitional award (within the meaning of the Fair Work (Transitional Provisions and Consequential Amendments) Act 2009 (Cth)), or employers in relation to those employees. - 4.7 Where an employer is covered by more than one award, an employee of that employer is covered by the award classification which is most appropriate to the work performed by the employee and to the environment in which the employee normally performs the work.